DIY Box Fan Filter & Air Quality Experiment

 The SFUSD current response to the unhealthy air quality is to close windows and stay indoors, no current plans for air filtration due to cost.

-Following the instructions from the Mariposa County Health Department, “How to Build an Inexpensive Room Filter”, we made our Box Fan room filter.
-In 2 separate rooms
+Following the instructions from the Mariposa County Health Department, “How to Build an Inexpensive Room Filter”, we made our box fan room filter.

 Using our Lighthouse 3016-IAQ Laser particle counter, air samples were collected for 2 minutes, with a 2 min delay.
 This set-up was done in 2 rooms: one with the box fan and one with the HEPA filter.